Skip to main content

 getName(): undefined | string

 Returns the name of the model.
-When no name was set, returns undefined.
+When no name was set, it returns undefined.

 Returns